 Taxation is sometimes referred to as a "redistribution of wealth" because different people face different tax burdens and some people benefit more from government programs than others do.
 The federal income tax is a progressive tax system, which means that those with higher incomes pay a greater proportion of their income in taxes than those with lower incomes.
-For example, a high-income attorney might face a top tax rate of 35 percent, while an underemployed worker might not pay any income tax and rely on financial assistance from the government.
+For example, a high-income attorney might face a top federal tax rate of 37 percent -- and as much as an additional 13.3 percent in high-tax states such as California -- while an underemployed worker might not pay any income tax and rely on financial assistance from the government.
 Critics argue that this system punishes success.

 Taxation increases the power of government, because a government can support more programs if it has more revenue.
 Opponents of strong government argue that the private sector rather than government agencies should allocate resources and provide services.
 Government agencies may be influenced by external factors like politics and special interest groups, while private companies tend to focus on profitability, which requires efficient use of resources.